arthur-mts/minecraft-java-server/README.md

 ## AWS Resources
 To host and expose our server I used a t2.medium AWS EC2 instance (with defaults Network and Security configs), exposing the 25565 TCP port.

-I don't pretend to leave the server up 24/7, me and my friends only play Minecraft on weekends and get and dedicated cloud machine to host Minecraft would be a waste of money.
+I don't pretend to leave the server up 24/7, me and my friends only play Minecraft on weekends and get a dedicated cloud machine to host Minecraft would be a waste of money.
 So, I used an **AWS Lambda Function** exposed by an **AWS API Gateway** to startup/shutdown the EC2 Instance.

 ## Minecraft Server
 The easiest thing on this project was startup the Minecraft Server, due to this incredible [post](https://dev.to/julbrs/how-to-run-a-minecraft-server-on-aws-for-less-than-3-us-a-month-409p) on DEV by Julien Bras.